Ezra

 Introduction

 The book of Ezra is traditionally attributed to Ezra the priest and scribe, a descendant of Aaron through the line of the high priest Seraiah (Ezra 7:1-5).
-Jewish tradition (reflected in the Talmud, Baba Bathra 15a) credits Ezra with the composition of this book, and many scholars regard him as the author or compiler of at least the second half (chapters 7-10), which draws on first-person memoir material.
-The first half (chapters 1-6) likely draws on official documents and archival sources, including Persian royal decrees and Aramaic correspondence, which the author wove into his theological narrative.
-The events described span roughly eighty years, from Cyrus's decree in 538 BC to Ezra's arrival in Jerusalem around 458 BC during the reign of Artaxerxes I. The book was written for the post-exilic Jewish community -- a people rebuilding their identity, their worship, and their faithfulness to God's covenant after the devastating experience of Babylonian exile.
+Jewish tradition credits Ezra with the composition of this book, and many scholars regard him as the author or compiler of at least the second half (chapters 7-10), which draws on his own first-person memoirs.
+The first half (chapters 1-6) likely draws on official documents and archival sources — Persian royal decrees and Aramaic correspondence — woven into a theological narrative.
+The events span roughly eighty years, from Cyrus's decree in 538 BC to Ezra's arrival in Jerusalem around 458 BC under Artaxerxes I. The book's intended audience was the post-exilic Jewish community: a people rebuilding their identity, their worship, and their covenant faithfulness in the wake of Babylonian exile.

 Ezra's central theological concern is the continuity of God's purposes for Israel despite the catastrophe of exile.
-The book demonstrates that the LORD remains faithful to his promises, working through pagan kings to accomplish his will, and that the returning community stands in direct continuity with pre-exilic Israel.
-The rebuilding of the temple is not merely a construction project but a restoration of the covenant relationship between God and his people, and the reforms under Ezra represent a renewed commitment to the Torah as the foundation of community life.
-A distinctive feature of the book is its bilingual character: most of the text is in Hebrew, but a substantial section (Ezra 4:8--Ezra 6:18 and Ezra 7:12-26) is written in Aramaic, the lingua franca of the Persian Empire, preserving official correspondence in its original administrative language.
+The LORD remains faithful to his promises, working through pagan kings to accomplish his will, and the returning community stands in direct continuity with pre-exilic Israel.
+The rebuilding of the temple is not merely a construction project but a restoration of the covenant relationship; the reforms Ezra enacts represent a renewed commitment to the Torah as the foundation of community life.
+The book is notably bilingual: most of the text is in Hebrew, but a substantial section (Ezra 4:8--Ezra 6:18 and Ezra 7:12-26) is written in Aramaic, the administrative language of the Persian Empire, preserving official correspondence in its original tongue.

 Structure